 Organisation is good because there is an internal and external lid pocket, plus you can easily access the main pack through the J-zip front access.
 Of course, you can also get to the sleeping bag compartment via a zip toward the bottom of the bag as well.
 There are two deep wand pockets, a large elasticated pocket on the front, plus lashing points where you can attach more kit.
 The compression straps also have enough slack to allow you to attach kit such as a tent.
 There are loops for storing hiking poles and pockets on the hip belts too.

-In a line: A fantastic pack that just won’t let you down.
+In a line: The Osprey Aether AG 70 is a fantastic pack that just won’t let you down.
 Best in test.

 Once you have achieved your preferred fit, the system ergoACTIV XP suspension system works rather well, though other hip belts are easier to tighten and loosen.
 The pack features a pivoting hip belt that offers great manoeuvrability, while the SwingArm shoulder straps naturally adjust to ensure even load transfer when on the move.
 It works pretty well and there is good airflow and lumbar support, but it’s not the most padded of hip belts.

 The Mercury 65 comes with most of the features you’d expect from an expedition pack including hip belt pockets, lid pockets (inside and out), elasticated wand pockets, walking pole attachments, hydration pocket and two compression straps on each side which are helpful for securing extra kit.
 Extra attachment points on the top or bottom could have been useful though, and we did find a lot of the straps hung loose and were quite messy, blowing in the wind throughout the day.